 The ability of a material to retard the diffusion of water vapor is measured in units known as "perms" or permeability.
 The International Residential Code describes three classes of water vapor retarders:

-Class I vapor retarders (less than 1 perm):
+Class I vapor retarders (0.1 perms or less):

 - Sheet metal